-Hello!
-Traditionally for Christmas morning, we like to put out a Family Brunch spread where everyone stays in robes and serves themselves.
-It’s relaxing!
 Following is the typical menu along with a recipe for Lemon Cake that I have been making for years.

 Christmas Family Brunch Menu

-Brunch With Bagels, Lox, Accoutrements, and Bacon
+Christmas Brunch Menu With Bagels, Lox, Accoutrements, Bacon And Fruit Salad

-Zesty Lemon Cake
+Zesty Lemon Cake Dessert

-This Lemon Cake By Ina Garten is good as you can make it the day before and it tastes even better the next day.
+This Lemon Cake By Ina Garten is good as you can bake it the day before and it tastes even better the next day.
 Plus, it makes two loaves so you can freeze one or give one away.
 Watch her video as it’s quick but helpful.

-Victorian Houses in San Francisco
+My Favorite Victorian Houses in San Francisco

 Here is my favorite…

-And that’s our Christmas Family Brunch and walking tour!
-Now for…
+And that’s our Christmas Family Brunch.

 Your brunch looks divin, perfect combinations, and beautifully styled.
 Ina”s Lemon loaf has always been a favorite of mine.